 What is Benefits Realisation?

 It is the definition, planning, structuring and actual realisation of the benefits of a business change or business improvement project.
-Despite vast sums being spent, many organisations don’t do most of the following.
+Despite vast sums being spent on projects, many organisations don’t do most of the following.
 It is also the most valuable thing you can do in such circumstances.

 Businesses undertake projects and change programmes to deliver benefits, however, they are frequently criticised for failing to achieve them.
 Studies show that over 70% of business improvement projects fail to deliver their expected benefits, and even when they are achieved in part, often they are far from fully realised.

 Why do projects fail to deliver benefits so often?

 The reasons for this are varied, but a great deal is due to: